Michigan Occupational Therapy Association

 Does the State of Michigan require that OTs be a member of NBCOT or do they just need to have a license in Michigan?

-Maintaining NBCOT registration or certification is not required in the state of Michigan to maintain licensure.
+Maintaining NBCOT registration or certification (beyond what you need to take the initial exam) is not required in the state of Michigan to maintain licensure.

 Does the State of Michigan offer a temporary license for new graduates who have yet to pass their board exam?